alexashley/blog-a-gogo/README.md

 # Blog a Gogo

-A small static blog generator in Go
+Yet another static site generator in Go.

 ## Usage

 A small sample site is included.
-After building, run `./blag` to see the generated site
+After building, run `./blog-a-gogo` to see the generated site

 ## Configuration

-See `./blag -help`
+See `./blog-a-gogo -help`